odkq/ansible-multi-node-testing/README.md

  sudo bash -c 'echo 192.168.124.174 lab02 >> /etc/hosts'
 ```

+Test connectivity again with 'ssh -i ~/.ssh/id_ed25519 root@192.168.124.168'

+That will prevent the prompt for accepting the fingerprint from stopping the
+testing playbook

 ## Testing playbook

 go to testing/ and replace the addresses in inventory.yml with the ip address